 ABOUT Tim Mehigan

 Tim ranges widely in his research, teaching and administration across many areas of the humanities.
 Much of his research is developed from a focus on connections between literature and philosophy.
-In German literature, where this focus is particularly prominent, Tim has contributed several monographs and collections on Heinrich von Kleist and Robert Musil and provided the first English translation of K.L.
+In German literature, where this focus is particularly prominent, Tim has published, among other things, several monographs and collections on Heinrich von Kleist and Robert Musil and provided the first English translation of K.L.
 Reinhold’s Essay on the Human Capacity for Representation (1789).

 Research Prize of the Humboldt Foundation (Germany, 2013)